renode/renode-docs/source/execution-tracing/execution-tracing.md

 - `TrackMemoryAccesses` - tracks memory accesses.
 - `TrackVectorConfiguration` - tracks vector configuration for the RISC-V architecture.
+- `TrackRiscvAtomics` - tracks Zaamo instruction operands for the RISC-V architecture.

 ## Usage of gathered data